Did he take bribes, or was he duped by his wife? Arguments under way in Menendez trial

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NEW YORK - MAY 14: U.S. Sen. Robert Menendez (D-NJ) arrives for trial at Manhattan Federal Court on May 14, 2024 in New York City.
+: U.S. Sen. Robert Menendez (D-NJ) arrives for trial at Manhattan Federal Court on May 14, 2024 in New York City.
 Menendez and his wife are accused of extortion, obstruction of justice, and accepting bribes to perform favors for businessmen with connections to Egypt and Qatar after gold bars and hundreds of thousands of dollars in cash were found at his home.
-(Photo by David Dee Delgado/Getty Images)
+(David Dee Delgado/Getty Images)

 After a slow start, Sen. Bob Menendez’s corruption trial hit warp speed Wednesday, with the defense team using opening arguments to blame everything on his wife and ending the day by demanding a mistrial.